- Created on the 3 October, 2017.

-The minimum detection sensitivity level of Brazil nut using this Brazil nut ELISA kit was 0.02 ppm.
-The standard assay range for this kit is 1.0 – 40.0 ppm.
+The minimum detection sensitivity level of Brazil nut using current Brazil nut ELISA kit was 0.02 ppm.
+The standard range for this assay is 1.0 – 40.0 ppm.

 - A sensitive and robust competitive enzyme-linked immunosorbent assay for Brazil nut (Bertholletia excelsa L.) detection.
 J Agric Food Chem.
 (2009) 57 (2): 769-76.
 Sharma G.M., et al.

 - Immunological analysis of allergenic cross-reactivity between peanut and tree nuts.
 Clin Exp Allergy.
 (2003) 33 (9): 1273-80. de Leon M.P., et al.

 - Selection of recombinant antibodies by phage display technology and application for detection of allergenic Brazil nut (Bertholletia excelsa) in processed foods.
 J Agric Food Chem.
 (2013) 61 (43): 10310-9. de la Cruz S., et al.

 - Multi-allergen screening immunoassay for the detection of protein markers of peanut and four tree nuts in chocolate.
 Food Addit Contam.
 (2005) 22 (8): 709-15.
 Ben Rejeb S., et al.